naparuba/tanuki-www/content/pages/docs/agent/http.md

 ### /v1/catalog/datacenters

-This endpoint is hit with a GET and is used to return all the datacenters that are known by the Consul server.
+This endpoint is hit with a GET and is used to return all the datacenters that are known by the XXX server.

 It returns a JSON body like this: